Today we continue our tasting journey within the Beam Small Batch Bourbon Collection by featuring a review Baker’s Bourbon.

 Share With: I’d share Baker’s with someone who is learning about Bourbon and eager to do some side-by-side tastings to develop their palate.
 It’s not a Bourbon that I would single out to drink on its own.

 Worth The Price: If you’re serious about your Bourbon and are looking to have bottles on hand to compare and contrast during tastings I think it’s worth the $35 you’d spend to pick it up at most liquor stores.

 Bottle, Bar or Bust: If you’re new to Bourbon I think you can skip this one for now.
 Those of you who are well into your Bourbon journey might want to grab a bottle as part of obtaining the entire Small Batch Bourbon Collection.
-It’s not a bad Bourbon in my opinion but it’s also not one that fits within what I like personally.
-There’s a lot to learn by having some on hand but I would consider it a educational investment more than a pleasure purchase.
+It’s not a bad Bourbon in my opinion, but it’s also not one that fits within what I like personally.
+There’s a lot to learn by having some on hand, but I would consider it an educational investment more than a pleasure purchase.

 *I like to let my bourbon sit in the glass for at least 5 minutes before I start to smell it or have a drink.
 I personally find that it’s better to let some of the alcohol waft off before diving in.
 If I’m drinking bourbon on the rocks I skip the waiting and dive in both feet first.

 **Some of you refer to this as the “finish” but let’s be honest.
 Don’t we all just want to know if it burns good?

 To recap, Baker’s has a wonderful texture and mouthfeel.
 However, the burn is too little, too late and too short.
 I was left wanting more but not in a good way.
 I’ll revisit this one a few more times over the next few months to see if it grows on me as others have reported.
 If I change my mind I will let you know.
 Until then let us know your thoughts on Baker’s in the comments.